Ahmed-7-ML/MLForge/README.md

 # 🏭 ML Lifecycle Factory Platform

 An integrated web platform to automate the **Machine Learning Lifecycle** as a factory-like pipeline.
-A simple platform to automate the Machine Learning Life Cycle (MLLC) from data ingestion to API deployment.
+This platform streamlines the full Machine Learning Life Cycle (MLLC) from **data ingestion → cleaning → analysis → training → evaluation → deployment as API**.

 ---

 ## 📌 Project Idea

 The platform aims to simplify the end-to-end machine learning process.
-Users (even non-technical) can upload their datasets, which will automatically pass through all ML lifecycle stages (Cleaning → Exploration → Training → Evaluation → Deployment).
+Users (even non-technical) can upload their datasets, which will automatically pass through all ML lifecycle stages.
-At the end, they will get a **ready-to-use model + REST API**.
+At the end, they will get a **ready-to-use trained model + REST API**.

 ---